Constructing bounded orbits of special types on homogeneous spaces: Reduction to the expanding subgroup

+and let $H$, $H^-$ and $Z$ be the connected Lie subgroups of $G$ associated to the Lie algebras $\fh$, $\fh^-$ and $\fn$ respectively.
+From the diagonalizability assumption, we have

-In fact, if one considers the subalgebras of $\fg \otimes_\R \Co$ which are direct sums of eigenspaces for $\ad_{a_0}\otimes 1$ corresponding to eigenvalues with positive, zero and negative real part respectively, then one obtains the above algebra decomposition \eqref{eq: real decomposition} simply by intersecting with $\fg$. \ignore{Let $\fg_\Co := \fg \otimes_\R \Co$, and let $\fg_\Co = \oplus V_\lambda$ be the vector-space decomposition into the eigenspaces for $\ad_{a_0}\otimes 1$.
-We group the eigenvalues according to their real parts to obtain the Lie algebra decomposition
+hence $G$ is locally (in a small neighborhood of identity) a direct product of $H$, $H^-$ and $Z$.
+In fact, if one considers the subalgebras of $\fg \otimes_\R \Co$ which are direct sums of eigenspaces for $\ad_{a_0}\otimes 1$ corresponding to eigenvalues with positive, zero and negative real part respectively, then one obtains the above Lie algebra decomposition \eqref{eq: real decomposition} simply by intersecting with $\fg$. \end{defn} We remark that $\fn$ is a proper subalgebra of $\fg$, otherwise $\Ad(g_t)$ would belong to a compact group and the mixing hypothesis would fail.

-where we have used the following notation; } \ignore{Note that we have a natural embedding $\fg \to \fg_\Co$ to the real subspace fixed by conjugation.
-We identify $\fg$ with this subspace.
-Since the eigenvalues of $\ad_{a_0}\otimes 1$ are the set of roots of a real polynomial, we see that each of the complex subalgebras in \eqref{eq: complex subalgebras} is invariant under conjugation.
-Thus

-Thus, if we define $\fh, \fn, \fh^-$ to be the intersections of $\fh_\Co, \fn_\Co, \fh^-_\Co$ with $\fg$ respectively, we obtain the subalgebra decomposition} \begin{rem} {Note that $\fn$ is a proper subalgebra of $\fg$, otherwise $\Ad(g_t)$ would be a compact group and the mixing hypothesis would fail.
 Moreover, since $G$ admits a lattice, the modular function of $G$ is constant.
-Thus $\operatorname{\ad_{a_0}}$ has trace $0$, and, therefore, both $\fh$ and $\fh^-$ are nonzero.} \end{rem} \begin{defn} [Expanding, contracting and neutral subgroups] We let $H$, $H^-$ and $Z$ be the connected Lie subgroups of $G$ associated to the algebras $\fh$, $\fh^-$ and $\fn$ respectively.
-We fix $m_H$, a Haar measure on $H$.
+Thus ${\ad_{a_0}}$ has trace $0$, and, therefore, both $\fh$ and $\fh^-$ (hence $H$ and $H^-$ as well) are non-trivial. \begin{defn}[Measures on $H$ and $\tilde H$] We fix $m_H$, a Haar measure on $H$.
 We further consider the connected subgroup $\tilde{H}$ associated to the Lie algebra $\fn \oplus \fh^-$ and a left Haar measure $m_{\tilde{H}}$ on $\tilde{H}$, scaled so that $m_G$ is a direct product of $m_H$ and $m_{\tilde{H}}$, see \cite[Ch.~VII, \S 9, Proposition 13]{B} or \cite[Theorem 8.32]{Kn} for justification. \end{defn}

 By ordering the eigenspaces of $\ad_{a_0}\otimes 1$ with respect to their real parts, we see that $H$ is nilpotent and hence unimodular.
 Thus, $m_H$ is a bi-invariant Haar measure on $H$.
 For future reference, we also note that $H$ is simply connected.
 Indeed, note that $\Ad|_{H} : H \to \Ad(H)$ is a covering map.
 By choosing a basis compatible with the decomposition in \eqref{eq: real decomposition}, $\Ad(H)$ can be realized as a subgroup of {the group} of upper-triangular matrices.
 Thus $H$ covers a simply-connected space (see \cite[Corollary 1.134]{Kn}) and must itself be simply connected.